jonhealy1/NYC_Taxi_Maps/README.md

 # NYC_Taxi_Maps
 These are some maps that I made with NYC taxi data.
+All of the maps except for the heat maps come from the 2018 yellow taxi dataset.
+This data was provided with our assignment.
+The heatmaps come from 2016 data that I found because it has pickup and dropoff longitude and latitude information unlike the 2018 data which only shows pickups and dropoffs by the taxi zone.

 ![IPYLeaflet_zones (still image)](https://github.com/noonespecial009/NYC_Taxi_Maps/blob/master/Notebook/videos/taxi_nyc_0.2_60_11.gif)
 <!-- Format: ![Alt Text](url) -->